Jump to: Central London | North London | South London | East London | West London

 Bunhead Bakery

-At her Dulwich bakery, baker Sara Assad-Mannings is all about exploring her British/Palestinian heritage through the medium of baking.
-So if you’re already partial to a great cinnamon bun you might fancy trying the rose and cardamom version here, or her amazing knafeh.
-It’s worth a trip across town.
+At her Herne Hill bakery, baker Sara Assad-Mannings is all about exploring her British/Palestinian heritage through the medium of baking.
+So if you’re already partial to a great cinnamon bun, you might fancy trying the rose and cardamom version here, or her amazing knafeh.
+Recent bakes have also included Mahleb toffee & sour cherry brownies.

 Follow on Instagram: @thebunheadbakery